AaTekle/jax_transformer/README.md

 Attention(Q, K, V) = softmax((QKᵀ) / √dₖ)V
 ```
 Where:
-- `QKᵀ` computes similarity between tokens
+- $QKᵀ$ computes similarity between tokens
-- `d_k` is the key vector dimension used for scaling
+- $d_k$ is the key vector dimension used for scaling
-- `softmax` converts scores into probabilities
+- $softmax$ converts scores into probabilities

 Higher attention scores mean the model focuses more strongly on those tokens when predicting the next token.